spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 - *Perform end-to-end testing on production*.
 - Remove basic auth from the frontend part and deploy the change.
 - Run Go-live communication plan.
-- Optional.
-Disable the destructive pipeline after successful go-live.
+- Disable the destructive pipeline after successful go-live.

 {% info_block infoBox "Don't hesitate to contact us" %}